rssteffey/topograph/README.md

 ## - I'm having trouble making zones on my map

 The Zones concept was a last-minute addition for me, so it's the ugliest feature.
+I made the Whitney zones manually with [this online polygon tool](https://www.keene.edu/campus/maps/tool/).

-When you're on the app, try pressing `` ` `` to enter debug mode, then `z` to view the zones drawn on the map.
+ When you're on the app, try pressing `` ` `` to enter debug mode, then `z` to view your zones on the map.
 Clicking around in debug mode will simulate a tracking marker zone update at that point (Although it will also simulate all tracking points as if they're offset from Spring Hill, TN to the Mt Whitney Trailhead, so you'll want to modify that bit)

+ Zones later in the list have priority; so when you define your array, start with the largest zones and nest inward.